-Elliptical Trainers Work Upper and Lower Body Muscle Groups
+Elliptical Trainers Work Both Upper and Lower Body

 Many elliptical trainers, when viewed side on, have a shape of motion that is flat and circular.
 Going for a trainer on the low end of the price scale usually means going with something bouncy and circular.
 The flat circular motion of the quality machines makes for a more even stride.
 Either way, the reduction in impact when compared to walking, running, or being on a treadmill is significant.
 This leads to lesser possibility of injury, which explains why so many, baby boomers especially, are making the equipment switch.

 Using an elliptical trainer means getting an upper and lower body workout all at the same time.
 All of the major muscles – glutes, hamstrings, quads, chest, triceps, etc. – get put through their paces.
 The benefits of using an elliptical trainer go beyond just the muscles you work, as it is also a perfect way to use up more energy at a faster rate.
 That helps with increasing cardio capacity and burning calories.
 There are even machines available that allow you to reverse the motion, thus emphasizing resistance to other parts of your muscles.

 Ellipticals Offer a More Efficient Workout

 Fat mobilization is improved when you exercise more of your muscle mass, which in turn leads to increased muscle endurance and calories burned.
 What is also worth noting is that, while it feels as though you are not exerting that much energy, you are in fact getting a more efficient workout.